 High conversion rate websites typically have excellent customer support.
 While offline support doesn’t always have an impact on conversion, online support can be very effective with the right online support software.

 Make sure to include a FAQ on pages where necessary and cover all important pointers so that users are not left confused.

 Also, consider creating a Knowledge Base with answers and guides to help users find what they need.

 In addition to this, introduce the live chat feature.
-It can increase revenue by up to 48 percent and also push the conversion rate by up to 40 percent.
+It can increase revenue by up to 48 percent and push the conversion rate up to 40 percent.